 We are parents and caregivers who originally came together to find ways to support our students with dyslexia but have grown to include support and advocacy for students with other conditions that impact learning.

-Each one of us has individual experiences with our children, and together we work to provide mutual support to guide us all in nagivating and advocating for our neurodiverse learners.
+Each one of us has individual experiences with our children, and together we work to provide mutual support to guide us all in navigating and advocating for our neuro-diverse learners.
 We don't have all the answers, but we are learning together and sharing what we learn with other families, teachers, and administrators.

 These resources are a collection of tools and references that parents have shared with one another over the years.
 This will be an ever changing resource as we learn more along the way and we welcome your feedback and contributions!